2020 has presented some of the toughest challenges ever faced by industry across the globe.

 “The COVID-19 pandemic is expected to have a positive impact on the market.”
 Grand View Research.

-In the Eurozone, after an initial boom post-lockdown, industrial production output in August has slowed to a modest 0.7% increase from the previous month.
-In the US industrial production was down 0.6% from August to September, the first monthly decline since April.
+In the Eurozone, after an initial boom post-lockdown, industrial production output in August has slowed to a modest 0.7% increase from the previous month (Source: Deloitte).
+In the US, industrial production was down 0.6% from August to September, the first monthly decline since April (Source: Federal Reserve).

-Overall the results for the whole sector are looking healthy, when compared to many other sectors, with a post-lockdown boost that is now levelling out to show a marginal year on year increase.
+Overall the results for the whole sector are looking healthy when compared to many other sectors, with a post-lockdown boost that is now leveling out to show a marginal year-on-year increase.

 Sector products aiding recovery.

 In a varied sector, a few product lines have been stepping up to steady sales.

 The explosion in demand for PPE has been a big contributor to the wider sector’s continued growth as the second spike of COVID-19 infections takes hold for the winter in many regions.
 The longevity of the increased activity for the PPE market is expected to extend far beyond the end of the pandemic.